dmmaus/mezzacotta-generator/README.md

 1. The first *N*-1 arguments are base vocabulary file name paths, without the `.txt` extension.
 These specify which text generators to run.
 If more than one base file is given, the outputs of the base files are concatenated with a `~~` separator.
 1. The final argument is the number of lines of text to generate.

 **From a web browser:** Place the code into your web server directory, then point your browser at the top level `index.php` file.
 Your web server will need to allow shell execution of Python from within PHP.
 You may ned to edit the python path in the subdirectory `index.php` files.
-The PHP code calls the Python `generique.py` to generate a number of lines, formatted for browser display.
+The PHP code calls the Python `generique.py` to generate a number of lines, and then formats the returned lines with HTML for browser display.

 **From the command line:** The `generique.py` script assumes that it is being called from a subdirectory.
 Change to a generator subdirectory (e.g. `<subdir>` = `test` or `tavern`) and run either: